isac322/OneDrive-SDK-java/README.md

 ### 5. Copy folder or file

-- For now, it can only copy by source item's object.
+- For now, it can only copy via source item's object.

 ```java
 // assume that Client object is already obtained